Code4Bharat1/NexCoreAllianceLLp/README.md

 Clone the repository:

-bash
-Copy
-Edit
 git clone <repository-url>
 cd <repository-name>
 Install dependencies:

-bash
-Copy
-Edit
 npm install
 # or
 yarn install
 Run the development server:

 bash
-Copy
-Edit

 npm run dev
 # or
 yarn dev
 Open http://localhost:3000 with your browser to see the result.

 /public: Contains static assets such as images, logos, and other public resources.
-/src/pages: Includes the Next.js pages for routing (e.g., /dashboard.js for the dashboard, /social.js for social media management).
+/src/pages: Includes the Next.js pages for routing (e.g., /index.js for the homepage, /about.js for the About page).
-/src/components: Houses reusable React components like buttons, inputs, navigation bars, and sidebars.
+/src/components: Houses reusable React components like the navigation bar, footer, and course cards.
 /src/styles: Contains global and component-specific CSS files, primarily utilizing Tailwind CSS.
 Development
 Available Scripts: